DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Hardware I2C Bus Fix/README.md

 ### Result
 Both multiplxers will be on a single bus.
 Bus I2C0.
 The first multiplexer will have the address 0x21 and the second will be 0x20.

-This completely frees up I2C Bus 1 (any pin on I2C1 becomes available) plus allows the Stemma QT and Stemma breakout to work.
+This completely frees up I2C Bus 1 (any pin on I2C1 becomes available) plus allows the Stemma QT and Stemma breakout to work on pins GP27 & GP26.